-Metro offers a free, web-based service called the Trip Planner, which provides instant information that is accurate and up-to-the-minute.
-Visit our homepage and look for the Trip Planner on the left-hand side of the page.
+Metro offers a free, Web-based service called the Trip Planner, which provides instant information that is accurate and up-to-the-minute.
 Type in where you're traveling from, where you're traveling to, and the time of day you plan to travel.
-The Trip Planner will offer the best route(s) to take to get there and include fare information and walking directions from a Metrorail station or bus stop to a given address.
+The Trip Planner will offer up to three of the best routes and include fare information and walking directions from a Metrorail station or bus stop to a given address.

-From time to time, customers will come across escalators or elevators that are not in operation.
+From time to time, customers will come across elevators or escalators that are not in operation.
 Most of those elevators or escalators are undergoing rehabilitation because they are nearing the end of their projected useful life.
 Others are being tested, checked or repaired.
-To find out if certain elevators or escalators are in service, visit the Elevator & Escalator Outage Report or call 202-962-1212.
+To find out if certain elevators or escalators are in service, check Elevator & Escalator Service Status or call 202-962-1212.

 Revenue from passenger fares and other sources covers 55 percent of transit operating costs.
 The remainder comes from state and local governments and advertising.
 Metro has always sought to manage resources efficiently and to avoid fare increases.
 However, periodic fare increases are needed to offset higher costs for inflation in fuel, electricity, and health insurance.
 The last time fares were increased was in July 2012.